Scope Best Practices

 ---|---|

-Customer | A customer can only view benefits and orders associated to their own user ID |
+Customer | A customer can only view benefits and orders associated to their own user ID. |

-Customer | Customers with higher subscription levels can access additional inventory |
+Customer | A customer with a higher subscription levels can access additional inventory. |

-Administrator | An administrator may have access to all data, though this often involves business rules such as regional restrictions |
+Administrator | An administrator may have access to all data, but with regional restrictions. |

-Supplier User | A supplier business partner can only view inventory for their own company's supplier ID |
+Supplier User | A supplier business partner can only view inventory for their own company's supplier ID. |

 Prefix Scopes